LLNL/Curvallis/README.md

    - **w**

-   Writes the changed data points to a file named FIXME.dat.
-If the data is using a fitted curve, another file will be written out containing the points of the fitted curve named FIXME2.dat.
-Using command line options, which limit the amount of data displayed such as step or include will not affect which points are written out.
+   Writes the changed data points to a file whose name is set by the "--output_file_name" option.
+If the data is using a fitted curve, another file will be written out containing the points of the fitted curve with a name set by the "--curve_output_file_name" option.
+Using command line options which limit the amount of data displayed, such as "step" or "include", will not affect which points are written out.
 These files need to be moved or renamed before running the program again or they will be overwritten.

    - **y**